jsonquerylang/jsonquery/README.md

 Inspired by MongoDB aggregates.

-Minified and gzipped size: less than 800 bytes.
+Minified and gzipped size: `0.6 kB`.

 # Usage